urbit/urbit.org-reloaded/content/blog/creating-sigils.md

 You can see the whole collection of our visual research here: [https://www.are.na/tlon/2019-sigils-research](https://www.are.na/tlon/2019-sigils-research)

-We didn’t specifically draw on any of these influences very consciously at the end of the day.
+Ultimately, we didn’t specifically draw on any of these influences very consciously.
 The goal of visual research is to get a sense of the territory, what has been tried, and what works.
 We think these threads of prior work are evident in the final result — you can *feel* them, but it’s tough to point to them individually.

 ## What’s in a name